 Laena Haagensen (she/her/hers) is a queer, biracial Indian/Norwegian woman and creative (singer-songwriter) who is truly honored to be the Administrative & Operations Coordinator at S.O.U.L.
 Sisters Leadership Collective.

-Laena is passionate about supporting and centering the leadership of black, brown, and indigenous girls and nonbinary youth most impacted by oppressive systems: she believes systems-involved black, brown, and indigenous girls thriving as their authentic selves, healing, and leading is central to liberation.
+Laena is passionate about centering the leadership of black, brown, and indigenous girls and nonbinary youth most impacted by oppressive systems: she believes systems-involved black, brown, and indigenous girls thriving as their authentic selves, healing, and leading is central to liberation.
 She aims on being restorative justice circle-trained with SSLC.